Raju9347/Raju9347/README.md

 About Me:

-I'm a passionate DevOps Engineer with over [X] years of experience in designing, implementing, and managing scalable, secure, and efficient cloud infrastructure.
+I'm a passionate DevOps Engineer in designing, implementing, and managing scalable, secure, and efficient cloud infrastructure.
 My expertise lies in leveraging AWS services to build robust solutions that drive business success.

 Skills: